cognitedata/transformations-template/README.md

 Similarly, if you have a `customer-prod` project, and you have created a workflow that only runs on your branch named `prod`, you would need to store the API-key to this project under the GitHub secret: `JETFIRE_API_KEY_PROD` (and similarly for the runtime key).
 You can of course repeat this for as many projects as you want!

 #### 2. OIDC flow
 In essence, the OIDC flow is very similar, except we use a pre-shared *client secret* instead of an API-key.
-However, this approach needs a few other bits of information to work: The client ID, token URL and scopes.
+However, this approach needs a few other bits of information to work: The client ID, token URL, and scopes.
 In the workflow file, you must change these in accordance with your customer's setup.

-It is a similar story for the credentials that are going to be used at runtime (as opposed to _deployment of transformations to CDF_), except these are specified in each manifest-file, pointing to specific environment variables.
+Similarly for the credentials that are going to be used at runtime (as opposed to _deployment of transformations to CDF_), except these are specified in each manifest-file, pointing to specific environment variables.
 You must/should specify these environment variables in the workflow file.
 Let's check out a full example:

 ```yaml
 ###########################